shubham-kumr/shubham-kumr/README.md

 ### About Me

 - 🔭 I’m currently working on Full-stack development
-- 🌱 I’m currently learning about cybersecurity
+- 🌱 I’m currently learning about cybersecurity and blockchain.
-- 👨‍💻 All of my projects are available at [View My Site](https://shubhamkumarr.vercel.app/)
+- 👨‍💻 All of my projects are available at [View My Site](https://shubhamm.me/)
 - ⚡ Fun fact: I only use dark mode.

 ### Languages and Technologies